 Try This Bone-Building Plan

-I believe if my mom would have gotten different advice from her doctors and had access to a bone-building supplement that she likely wouldn’t have broken her leg.
-I’ll never know for sure, and there is no way to change the past.
-What I do know is there are steps we can all take to build stronger bones and prevent a break like she had.
+If my friend’s mother would have gotten different advice from her doctors and had access to a bone-building supplement, she might not have broken her leg.
+We’ll never know for sure, and there is no way to change the past, but what we do know is there are steps we can all take to build stronger bones and prevent a break like she had.
 Take some of these steps and start improving your bone health:

 - Eat quality fats (butter, olive oil, coconut oil, raw nuts and seeds, avocadoes, butter) and protein (eggs, chicken, beef, salmon).
 Remember, fats and protein are necessary for bones.

 - Eliminate the sugars from your diet.
 They use up calcium when metabolized.
 Instead of high-sugar carbs, go for healthy vegetable carbs (kale, green beans, peppers, cabbage, berries, spinach).
 Bonus points for those foods that are naturally rich in calcium!

 - Exercise to stimulate bone growth.
 Play tennis, dance or walk.
 There are so many things to try.
 Find something you enjoy so you can stick with it!

 - Take a quality calcium supplement like calcium citrate or MCHC to be sure you are getting an adequate supply of calcium.
-Consider Pro Bono if you have been diagnosed with osteopenia or osteoporosis.
+Consider Key Osteo Plus if you have been diagnosed with osteopenia or osteoporosis.

 Fallon, Sally, and Mary G. Enig, PhD.
 "Dem Bones: Do High Protein Diets Cause Bone Loss?."
 The Weston A. Price Foundation.
 N.p., 01 Jan 2000.
 Web.
 9 Aug 2013..